petergoodin/myelin_map/README.md

 # Myelin map script

-Myelin mapping is a method for "myelin" quantification (see Uddin et al., however who suggest it does not represent myelin specifically, but can still be used to examine white matter microstructure [aka you can still use the method to tell if there's something funny with the white matter]).
+Myelin mapping is a method for "myelin" quantification (Glass et al., however see Uddin et al., who suggest it does not represent myelin specifically, but can still be used to examine white matter microstructure [aka you can still use the method to tell if there's something going down in the white matter]).

 The method is simple:
 1. Get t1w & t2w images in the same space.